JayBhatt2021/simple-shell/README.md

 # Simple Shell

-Simple Shell is a basic shell implementation in C++ that provides a simple command-line interface for executing UNIX commands in the terminal.
-The code is well-documented for clarity and ease of understanding.
+Simple Shell is a straightforward shell implementation in C++, providing a basic command-line interface for executing UNIX commands in the terminal.
+The code is well-documented to enhance clarity and ease of understanding.

 ## Installation